Matthew-Taber/ss-docs/best-practices/index.md

 - When requiring a multi-tier approval process that involves having more than one individual approve access to a secret
 - When requiring multiple workflow steps, each with different reviewers and a varied number of required approvers
-- When selecting “owners” as a review group
+- When selecting "owners" as a review group

 This setting can be turned on under the Security tab for an individual secret, but can also be applied via a secret policy.
 When enabling "requires approval for access," remember that users will still need to have at least view permission to the secret to request access to it.
 Once access has been granted to the secret, they have whichever level of permission was assigned to them for the secret (view, edit or owner).
 The approvers of the secret are specified when enabling the setting, and these individuals will be able to modify the time that the requestor originally submitted their access request for or deny the request altogether.